 One of the leading causes of big data security problems can be summed up in one word: variety.
 The more complex data sets are, the more difficult it is to protect.
 Big data diversity can come from several different areas.
 Data forms could be structured or unstructured.
 Data sources may originate from email files, servers, cloud applications, mobile device data, and much more.
 Data consumers can be anyone from high-level executives to customers and business users.
 More diverse data simply means more work is needed to protect it.

 Home Depot.
 Target.
 Neiman Marcus.
 JP Morgan Chase.
-These are just a few of many data breaches that have occurred recently.
-Large amounts of data are a goldmine for cyber criminals, and companies that collect and store it are big targets.
-The recent Sony hack is another example, with experts estimating as much as 100 terabytes of data stolen or leaked.
+These are just a few of the many data breaches that have occurred recently.
+Large amounts of data are a goldmine for cybercriminals, and companies that collect and store it are big targets.
+The recent Sony hack is another example, with experts estimating as much as 100 terabytes of data were stolen or leaked.
 Data breaches are now far too common and will likely not go away anytime soon.

 One would think the increase in cyber attacks would mean increased spending on IT security to protect big data, but that’s not always the case.
 Most experts agree that around 10 percent of a company’s IT budget should be spent on security, but the average is under 9 percent.
 Without the requisite resources, organizations will find it harder to protect their companies’ data.

 Big Data Skills Gap

 Solving these security problems would be possible even with limited resources if the right people for the job were on it, but many businesses are experiencing a big data skills gap.
 Too few people who are data experts and data scientists are on staff, making it that much more of a challenge to address security shortcomings.
 It has become difficult to find the right people with the right skills to handle the work, which only increases the severity of the problems.